-Our Board of Directors has affirmatively determined that four of its seven current members (Leatrice Ducat, John H. Herrell, Robert H. Hotz and Rick Santorum) are independent directors under the applicable rules and regulations of the SEC and the New York Stock Exchange listing standards.
-John F. Williams, Jr., M.D., who resigned from our Board of Directors effective as of February 28, 2009, was an independent director.
+Our Board of Directors has affirmatively determined that five of its eight current members (Leatrice Ducat, John H. Herrell, Robert H. Hotz, Rick Santorum and Daniel B. Silvers) are independent directors under the applicable rules and regulations of the SEC and the New York Stock Exchange listing standards.

 In determining independence, the Board of Directors affirmatively determines each year whether directors have any material relationship with us.
-When assessing the materiality of a director's relationship with us, the

-Board of Directors considers all relevant facts and circumstances, not merely from the director's standpoint, but also from the standpoint of the persons or organizations with which the director has an affiliation.
+When assessing the materiality of a director's relationship with us, the Board of Directors considers all relevant facts and circumstances, not merely from the director's standpoint, but also from the standpoint of the persons or organizations with which the director has an affiliation.
 Material relationships can include commercial, banking, industrial, consulting, legal, accounting, charitable and familial relationships.
 The Board of Directors has concluded that no material relationship exists between us and any of our independent directors, other than each such person's position as one of our directors.

 We are eligible to be treated as a controlled company under New York Stock Exchange Rule 303A due to the fact that the family of Alan B. Miller holds more than 95% of the shares of Class A and Class C Common Stock, which is entitled to elect 80% of the entire Board of Directors and constitutes more than 50% of our aggregate voting power.
 New York Stock Exchange Rule 303A states that a controlled company need not have a majority of independent directors on its board or have nominating/corporate governance and compensation committees composed entirely of independent directors.
 We have elected to avail ourselves of a limited aspect of the Rule 303A exemption, determining that the Nominating & Governance Committee is not responsible for identifying and recommending qualified candidates for Board positions that, in accordance with our Restated Certificate of Incorporation, are to be elected by the holders of Class A and Class C Common Stock of the Company.
-We currently intend to have a majority of independent directors on our Board of Directors and a majority of independent directors on our Audit Committee, Compensation Committee and Nominating & Governance Committee.
+We currently intend to have a majority of independent directors on our Board of Directors and all independent directors on our Audit Committee, Compensation Committee and Nominating & Governance Committee.